-Taking on an ambitious renovation project such as a house extension is bold, but you must have a plan in place that will get you the proper approvals from your local council and will meet with all current building regulations.
+Taking on an ambitious renovation project such as a house extension is bold but you must have a plan in place that will get you the approvals from your local council and will meet with all current set of Building Regulations.

-Failing to get a proper building plan in place for your home extension or carrying out the building work without proper approval can result in a building project that is poorly constructed or unsafe.
+Failing to get a the works regularised for your home extension or carrying out the building work without proper approval can result in a building project that is poorly constructed or unsafe.

-Your local council could force you to take your extension down if it contravenes local building regulations.
+Your local council could force you to take your extension down if it contravenes Building Regulation rules and requirements.
 Going forward with an extension without a proper plan will backfire and could be very expensive for you.

 You will need to ensure that everything to do with your house extension is above board and legal before you commit to or pay a deposit for any construction work.

 The good news is that you can get everything in place to get a green light from your local council for your new home extension by getting GL Design Services to do the structural calculations for your house extension.